SonginCV/GMPHD-GMMA/README.md

 All source codes are written in Visual C++ using Microsoft Visual Studio 2015 on Windows 10 x64.

-Only OpenCV 3.4.1 and boost 1.61 ared uesd to implement the propsed tracker GMPHD-GMMA.
+OpenCV 3.4.1 and boost 1.61 ared uesd to implement the propsed tracker GMPHD-GMMA.

 We will update an user guide of this project soon.